Those Who Also Served (Surnames A to F):

 Later in the War John transferred to the Army Service Corps – No. 309606 – as a Driver.
 He was discharged on 11 April 1919, under Section 392 (xvi) i.e. “no longer physically fit for war service“, and received the Silver War Badge, No. B.349952.

-No record has been found regarding John being married or where he lived in his later life.
+John died in Nottingham on 17 March 1930 and was buried 3 days later.
 His father and step-mother remained in the village until their deaths – Eliza in March 1927, aged 72, and Fred, aged 89, in January 1939.
 They are buried in adjacent Graves 68 and 70 of the Old Plot, West Border of Ruskington Cemetery.

 Private 21058 Samuel DAYBLES – was born on 15 December 1884, the son of ‘Mrs J H Daybles’.
 In 1891 (Census RG 12/2577) 6 year old Samuel was living at the home of his grandparents, Samuel (Farm Labourer) and Elizabeth Daybles, at the High Street, Ruskington.
 Two of their sons were living there also, George and Harry.

-In the September quarter 1906 Samuel married Gertrude Corby, in Ruskington [Gertrude was the elder sister of John Henry Corby – see above].
-Around 1908 they moved to live at 21 New Street, Catcliffe Orgreave, Yorks.
+In the September quarter 1906 Samuel married Gertrude Corby, in Ruskington [Gertrude was the elder sister of John Henry Corby – [see above].
+Around 1908 they moved to live at 21 New Street, Catcliffe Orgreave, Yorkshire.
 (1911 Census RG 14/28042 – where he was recorded as working as a “Horse keeper – Underground” – presumably the coal mining industry) They had two sons, Henry (born March quarter 1907 in Ruskington) and Charles Wallace (born March quarter 1909 in Catcliffe).